How We Gather (and How to Interpret) Our Data

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2008 to April 2019.
+Our customer survey data are from surveys conducted from January 2010 to January 2023.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in October 2016.
-Our data on complaints for the Consumer Protection Division of the Illinois Office of the Attorney General are for a two-year period between June 1, 2014 and May 31, 2016.
-Our price data were collected from June to September 2016.
-The data from our surveys of companies were collected from July to September 2016.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between June 1, 2019 and September 26, 2019.
+Our data on complaints for the Consumer Protection Division of the Illinois Office of the Attorney General are for a two-year period between June 1, 2017 and May 31, 2019.
+Our price data were collected from May to September 2019.
+The data from our surveys of companies to ask about facts such as areas served, services offered, and business policies were collected from August to September 2019.

 For the most part, our tables include companies for which we collected 10 or more ratings on our customer survey during the customer survey period mentioned above, but we do not report data for periods prior to companies’ changes of name and ownership.
 As a result, some large companies are not listed at all.
 If only name or ownership changed, we do report the data.
 Changes subsequent to the dates listed above may not be taken into account.